-NOTE: The FCW system state is kept in memory from one key cycle to the next.
+NOTE: The FCW system state is kept in memory from one ignition cycle to the next.
 If the system is turned OFF, it will remain off when the vehicle is restarted.

-Changing FCW Status
+Changing FCW And Active Braking Status

-The FCW Sensitivity Settings are programmable through the Uconnect® System.
+The FCW Sensitivity And Active Braking Settings are programmable through the Uconnect® System.
 Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.

-The default status of FCW is the "Far" setting is the "On" setting, this allows the system to warn you of a possible collision with the vehicle in front of you when you are farther away.
+The default status of FCW is the "Far" setting and the Active Braking is the "On" setting, this allows the system to warn you of a possible collision with the vehicle in front of you when you are farther away and it applies limited braking.
 This gives you the most reaction time to avoid a possible collision.